n-armstrong/fosc/README.md

 ### 5. Generate music with FoscLeafMaker

-<br>Integer and/or String elements in 'pitches' slots result in notes
+<br>Integer and/or String elements in 'pitches' slot results in notes.
 ```supercollider
 m = FoscLeafMaker();
 m = m.(#[62,64,"F#5","G#5"], [1/4]);